More Constraints on the Georgi-Machacek Model: Introduction

-In this work, we give a brief introduction of the GM model in section~\ref{sec:Model}, where the scalar potential and the mass spectrum are described.
-In section~\ref{sec:WrM}, we discuss the possible existence of new minima that could be deeper than the EW vacuum.
-Then, after categorizing these unwanted minima according to the preserved/broken (CP and electric charge) symmetries, one consider the EW vacuum to be the deepest one as an novel constraint on the GM model.
-In section~\ref{sec:Constraints}, we discuss different theoretical and experimental constraints on the model such as the unitarity, vacuum stability, the total Higgs decay width and signal strength modifiers, the electroweak precision tests, and the di-photon Higgs decay.
-In addition, we consider the recent ATLAS and CMS constraints on the heavy CP-even scalar $\eta$; and from the negative searches for the doubly-charged Higgs bosons in the VBF channel $H_{5}^{++}\to W^{+}W^{+}$; and the Drell-Yan production of a neutral Higgs boson $pp\to H_{5}^{0}(\gamma\gamma)H^{+}$.
-We show our numerical results and discussion in section~\ref{sec:NA}, and our conclusion in section~\ref{sec:Conclusion}.
+In this work, we give a brief introduction of the GM model in Sec~\ref{sec:Model}, where the scalar potential and the mass spectrum are described.
+In Sec~\ref{sec:WrM}, we discuss the possible existence of new minima that could be deeper than the EW vacuum.
+Then, after categorizing these unwanted minima according to the preserved/broken ($CP$ and electric charge) symmetries, one considers the EW vacuum to be the deepest one as an novel constraint on the GM model.
+In Sec~\ref{sec:Constraints}, we discuss different theoretical and experimental constraints on the model such as the unitarity, vacuum stability, the total Higgs decay width and signal strength modifiers, the electroweak precision tests, and the diphoton Higgs decay.
+In addition, we consider the recent ATLAS and CMS constraints on the heavy $CP-even$ scalar $\eta$ and from the negative searches for the doubly charged Higgs bosons in the VBF channel $H_{5}^{++}\to W^{+}W^{+}$, and the Drell-Yan production of a neutral Higgs boson $pp\to H_{5}^{0}(\gamma\gamma)H^{+}$.
+We show our numerical results and discussion in Sec~\ref{sec:NA}, and our conclusion in Sec~\ref{sec:Conclusion}.